wp-plugins/flyzoo/readme.txt

 * **Chat history for Operators**

-* **Customer Support:** We ALWAYS reply to support requests to solve issues as soon as possible.
+* **Customer Support:** We always reply to support requests to solve issues as soon as possible.

 Step by step instructions: